jakeshaw61/Punting-Brothers/README.md

 ### Colour Scheme
 ![Image](assets/screenshots/colour-scheme.png?raw=true)
 I have chosen one feature colour throughout the site which blends the pages together.
-I chose this colour to be the feature as it similar to the Cambridge Blue, which is associated to the city and university.
+I chose this colour to be the feature as it is similar to the Cambridge Blue, which is associated to the city and university.
 This colour is used for the header, form section and for the buttons with a darker shade for the hover over.
 I choose a medium grey colour to clearly define the footer which stands out against the off-white background.

 ### Typography
 I used 2 google fonts for the site which are Oswald and Montserrat.
 For the logo and headings, I chose Oswald as I wanted a strong, bolder font to make each section of the page clear.
 I then used Montserrat for the majority of the text on the site.
 These two fonts are used throughout the site to maintain consistency.
 I choose Sans Serif as a fallback font.